k3rs3d/ringfairy/README.md

 This is a tool for anyone who has some kind of personal website or blog and wishes to connect with others.
 You can use a webring to grow your own online community from scratch.

-## How This Implementation Differs

-### No Server-Side Processing:

-Instead of relying on a server-side application to process redirects, this webring generates HTML with the redirects embedded directly in the files.

-This simplifies hosting requirements and improves performance.
-The generated files can be hosted on barebones platforms (like GitHub Pages) or on minimal devices, allowing for easy & free hosting.
-You can run it darn near anywhere.

-### Manual Updates:

-Updating your webring requires you to regenerate all of the HTML, whereas other webrings (with server-side processing) can be updated by simply modifying a file or database.
-This step can be automated, but it's still an extra step to be aware of.

-Because processing is front-loaded to occur during page generation, this is probably the most performant & secure method to build a webring aside from doing the entire thing by hand.
+## Features

+- Highly optimized
+- Customizable via templates
+- Ability to shuffle webring
+- Choice of using command-line interface or config file
+- Able to use remote files (including for config)
+- HTML minification
+- Catches duplicate entries
+- Auto-link website owner contact info
+- Detailed logging

 ## Usage

 - Clone the repo.
 - Modify the `websites.json` (by default) file to include the details of the websites you want to include in the webring.
 Each website must be added to the list.
-- (Optional) Add any extra files (such as CSS or images) into the `data/assets` folder (by default).
+- (Optional) Add any additional files into the `data/assets` folder (by default).
 Everything in this folder will simply be copied over into the output directory.
-Here you can add things like logo images, additional HTML/CSS, etc.
+Here you can add extras like images, HTML/CSS, etc.
 - (Optional) Customize pages by modifying the templates, located in the `data/templates` folder (by default).
 You can also use remote files as templates.
 See the "Templates" section below.
 - Run `rustring` to generate the webring by writing HTML files containing the redirects.
 Each site will link to the next/previous site in the `websites.json` file, forming your webring!
 - Host the generated files on your preferred hosting platform.